hueabrw/on-the-block/README.md

   - Release is reviewed by entire team we push to Production
   - For communications we will use a Discord server
   - Everyone will use Visual Studio Code for their coding environment
+  - All documentation will be recorded in a documentation folder on the project repository

 ### Workflow to Consider:

   - How do we want to deal with conflict?
-  - Where do we want to keep our documentation? this repository? the project repository?